Snapchat: Premium accounts and sexual content

 In 2014, Snapchat introduced a new feature called Snapcash which spurred its popularity among adult content creators.

 Snapchat allows private premium accounts in which users can monetize their content.
 This feature is mostly used by models to monetize their adult content.
-Snapchat is increasingly becoming an integral part of the online porn industry.
+In 2019, CNBC reported that "Snapchat is increasingly becoming an integral part of the online porn industry."

 Controversies

 December 2013 hack

 Snapchat was hacked on December 31, 2013.
 Gibson Security, an Australian security firm, had disclosed an API security vulnerability to the company on August 27, 2013, and then made public the source code for the exploit on December 25.
 On December 27, Snapchat announced that it had implemented mitigating features.
-Nonetheless, an anonymous group hacked them, saying that the mitigating features presented only "minor obstacles."
+Nonetheless, an anonymous group hacked them, saying that the mitigating features presented only "minor obstacles".
 The hackers revealed parts of approximately 4.6 million Snapchat usernames and phone numbers on a website named SnapchatDB.info and sent a statement to the popular technology blog TechCrunch saying that their objective had been to "raise public awareness... and... put public pressure on Snapchat" to fix the vulnerability.
 Snapchat apologized a week after the hack.

 Federal Trade Commission

 In 2014, Snapchat settled a complaint made by the US Federal Trade Commission (FTC).
 The government agency alleged that the company had exaggerated to the public the degree to which mobile app images and photos could actually be made to disappear.
 Under the terms of the agreement, Snapchat was not fined, but the app service agreed to have its claims and policies monitored by an independent party for a period of 20 years.
 The FTC concluded that Snapchat was prohibited from "misrepresenting the extent to which it maintains the privacy, security, or confidentiality of users' information."

 Following the agreement, Snapchat updated its privacy page to state that the company "can't guarantee that messages will be deleted within a specific timeframe."
 Even after Snapchat deletes message data from their servers, that same data may remain in backup for a certain period of time.
 In a public blog post, the service warned that "If you've ever tried to recover lost data after accidentally deleting a drive or maybe watched an episode of CSI, you might know that with the right forensic tools, it's sometimes possible to retrieve data after it has been deleted."

+In September 2024, the FTC released a report summarizing 9 company responses (including from Snapchat) to orders made by the agency pursuant to Section 6(b) of the Federal Trade Commission Act of 1914 to provide information about user and non-user data collection (including of children and teenagers) and data use by the companies that found that the companies' user and non-user data practices put individuals vulnerable to identity theft, stalking, unlawful discrimination, emotional distress and mental health issues, social stigma, and reputational harm.